nandrian-usc/DSCI560-HW2/README.md

 pip freeze > EnvironmentDependencyForRandomNumberScript.txt
 ```

 Note: later this EnvironmentDependencyForRandomNumberScript.txt should be renamed requirements.txt in step Q4.c below so that it executable by Binder, but for comparison purpose it will be left with current name for now.
-Other way than renaming, we can also just generate another dependency file by:
+Other way than renaming, we can also just generate requirements.txt dependency file by:

 ```
 pip freeze > requirements.txt